Hebraism: Distinctive language

 Beyond simple etymology, both spoken and written Hebrew is marked by peculiar linguistic elements that distinguish its semitic roots.
 This hebraism includes word order, chiasmus, compound prepositions, and numerous other distinctive features.

 Systematic Hebraisms

 Finally, the word "hebraism" describes a quality, character, nature, or method of thought, or system of religion attributed to the Hebrew people.
 It is in this sense that Matthew Arnold (1869) contrasted Hebraism with Hellenism, identifying Thomas Carlyle as his age's embodiment of the former.
 Feldman's response to Arnold expands on this usage.
+Leo Strauss is also well-known for his metaphorical juxtaposition of Jerusalem and Athens in a similar light.
+Furthermore, Friedrich Nietzsche and Otto Weiniger thought in terms of similar dualities as well.